asreview/asreview/docs/source/lab/overview_extensions.rst

 ~~~~~~~~~~~~~~~~~~~~~

 * Visualization
-    - `ASReview-insights <https://github.com/asreview/asreview-insights>`__: Plotting functionality for ASReview files.
+    - :doc:`extension_visualization`: Plotting functionality for state files
+      produced by ASReview.

 * Wordcloud
-    - `ASReview-wordcloud <https://github.com/asreview/asreview-wordcloud>`__: Creates a visual impression of the contents of datasets via a wordcloud.
+    - :doc:`extension_wordcloud`: Creates a visual impression of the contents of
+      datasets via a wordcloud.

 * Statistics
     - `ASReview-statistics <https://github.com/asreview/asreview-statistics>`__: